capnproto/capnproto/doc/install.md

 1. Install [CMake](http://www.cmake.org/) version 3.1 or later.

 2. Use CMake to generate Visual Studio project files under `capnproto-c++-0.0.0` in the zip file.
-   You will need to enable the CMake project options `CAPNP_LITE` and `EXTERNAL_CAPNP`.
+   You will need to enable the CMake project option `EXTERNAL_CAPNP`.
 You can use the CMake UI for this or run this shell command:

-       cmake -G "Visual Studio 14 2015" -DCAPNP_LITE=1 -DEXTERNAL_CAPNP=1
+       cmake -G "Visual Studio 14 2015" -DEXTERNAL_CAPNP=1

     If the `capnp.exe` and `capnpc-c++.exe` tools are not on your `PATH`, then `CAPNP_EXECUTABLE` and `CAPNPC_CXX_EXECUTABLE` will need to be set to their respective locations.